 Offer me that deathless death, good God let me give you my life

-Note: Because this is mostly a guitar song, there are many power chords, like F5 for example, which means you play just the root and 5th of the chord.
+Note: Because this is primarily a guitar song, there are many power chords, like F5 for example, which means you play just the root and 5th of the chord.
+Talk about an easy piano chord!

 8. “Elastic Heart” by Sia